 Put simply, you have less space on a mobile screen than you do on a desktop or a tablet.
 There’s less room for distractions, such as pop-up ads or external links.
 Padding out your content with too many added extras makes pages cluttered and visually unappealing to a consumer.

 In addition, if they’re too busy being distracted by ads and banners then they’re less likely to be doing that one thing you’ve brought them to your website to do: convert.
 Make mobile webpages clean and simple and only prioritise the most relevant content in order to see the highest conversion rates.

 Are you noticing a theme emerging here?
 To be successful on mobile, you basically need to serve up a cleaner, more streamlined and simplified version of your website.

-For starters, your navigation menu should be collapsed to allow a user to expand it and explore their options with one tap.
+Firstly, your navigation menu should be collapsed to allow users to expand it and explore their options with one tap.
 Secondly, present them with only the most essential layers of navigation to prevent confusion and the possibility that they’ll get lost in your website and leave out of frustration.
 Bring your product pages to the forefront and reduce the number of clicks it takes them to reach the checkout.

 5. Make the most out of your Calls to Action

 We’ll say it again – mobile screens are (comparatively) small!
-To make sure a user doesn’t miss anything, (remember, they’re likely to be commuting, watching TV or chatting away to a friend at the same time) make your calls to action as big and as inviting as possible.
+Make sure a user doesn’t miss anything.
+Remember, they’re likely to be commuting, watching TV or chatting away to a friend at the same time.
+Make your calls to action as big and as inviting as possible.

 Don’t be afraid to use large or colourful buttons to draw attention.
 There’s a dual reasoning behind making your calls to action even more prominent than on desktop – users also need to be able to click them easily with one tap.
 Too small, and we’re back to that pinching and scrolling issue which leads to nothing but frustration – and a failed conversion.